kaso-gg/KasoGG/index.md

 # Upcoming tournaments and Customs

-**August 19th TODAY!** - Skip's informal customs.
-We're doing some scoring just for fun and testing.
+**August 21th TODAY!** - Skip's customs again, pending what he actually decides to do on stream.

 **August 2022** - Skip's Trios tournament.
 More to come on this soon.